Luke Pell On The Fence About Dating Raven Gates, Looks For Emotional Connection

-The Bachelor Nation may seem convinced that Luke Pell and Raven Gates will be perfect for each other but The Bachelorette alum is not getting his hopes up.
+The Bachelor Nation may seem convinced that Luke Pell and Raven Gates will be perfect for each other, but the Bachelorette alum is not getting his hopes up.
 Although he found Raven attractive, Luke admitted that he’s not letting his guard down just yet.

 In an interview with E!
 News, Luke Pell shared that he has been getting tweets from the Bachelor Nation saying how he and Raven Gates should be together.
-After Raven announced that she will be on the next season of Bachelor in Paradise, tweets immediately started pouring in, asking The Bachelorette alum to consider going on BIP Season 4.
+After Raven announced that she will be on the next season of Bachelor in Paradise, tweets immediately started pouring in, asking the Bachelorette alum to consider going on BIP Season 4.
 Although thrilled with the encouraging messages he has been receiving online, Luke explained that forging a connection is not that easy.

 “I am sure I will meet her [Raven] at some point and then we’ll see.
 She may be like, ‘He’s a freaking weirdo,’ and I may think the same thing.
 So I have no clue.
 We’ll just have to see,” he said.